CammiePone/Planning-Docs/Arcanus.md

 ## Spellcraft
 Spell come in the form of spell books.
 Each spell has a base form, and then 3 optional side-grades.
-- Magic Missile - fires a magical projectile that deals moderate damage.
+- Magic Missile - fires a magical projectile that deals damage.
   - Piercing Arrow - fires a magical arrow that pierces entities and shields.
-  - ??? - ???
+  - Stinging Shot - launches a multiple low-damage magical projectiles that ignores invulnerability ticks.
+Magical shotgun.
   - ??? - ???
 - Incinerate - sets things on fire in a cone in front of the player.
 Ignites entities.
   - Immolate - creates a piercing stream of fire in front of the player.
 Ignites entities.
   - Fireball - launches a fireball in the direction the player is looking.
-Ignites blocks and entities.
+Ignites entities and blocks.
-  - ??? - ???
+  - Flame Pillar - creates a pillar of fire that incinerates anything that hits it.
+Ignites entities and blocks.
 - Spark - creates electrical arcs all around the player, stunning anything it hits for a short while.
   - Lightning Bolt - a directional bolt of electricity that deals a lot of damage.
   - Shocking Arc - creates a weak bolt of electricity that arcs between up to 5 entities, stunning them for a short while.
   - ??? - ???
 - Healing Touch - heals the caster or any entity they're looking at for 5 HP.
   - Invigorating Aura - heals any entities that stand inside the sigil for 1 HP per second.
 Lasts for 10 seconds.
-  - Orb of Regeneration - attaches to an entity and heals them for 2 HP per second.
+  - Rejuvination Orb - attaches to an entity and heals them for 2 HP per second.
 Lasts for 10 seconds.
-  - ??? - ???
+  - Vampiric Orb - attaches to an entity and sabs their heal to the caster at a rate of 1 HP per second.
+Lasts for 5 seconds.
 - Summon Fangs - summons a line of evoker fangs that bite any entity caught in them.
   - Summon Vex - summons a Vex to fight on behalf of the caster.
-  - ??? - ???
+  - Summon Clone - summons a clone of the caster that runs in the direction the caster was looking until it hits a wall or gets hit.
+Renders the caster invisible
   - ??? - ???
-- Mana Burst - creates a very powerful burst of raw mana around the caster.
+- Mana Burst - creates a very powerful explosion of raw mana from the caster's feet.
 Imparts some mana on all targets.
   - Solar Strike - calls down a massive beam of mana from the sky upon a target.
 Imparts some mana on all targets.
   - Mana Sphere - launches a fast-moving projectile of raw mana that deals a lot of knockback.
 Imparts some mana on its target.
-  - ??? - ???
+  - Mana Bolt - fires out a bolt of raw mana that pierces multiple entities and their armour.
+Imparts some mana on all targets.

 ## Structures